Self-Trust

 That I would abandon myself in a moment of need.
 That I would slip into survival freeze - the way trauma had taught me in the past.

+So I had to dig in.
+This time, to my heart, instead of just my head.
 I had to see my fears honestly and make a different kind of commitment to myself.
 Not one built from knowledge, but one built from trust.
 Even if it wasn’t fully formed yet.

 Later, when I trained as a HypnoBirthing educator, the science finally gave language to what I had felt intuitively:

-The body follows the mind -
+The body follows the mind.

 Fear constricts.